 A wide variety of mission opportunities are available to the Geneva College student population.
-While many of these trips are coordinated by students and staff, all college sponsored mission trips must be registered with the Campus Ministries Office and accompanied by a faculty or staff member.
-Those interested in coordinating and/or participating in a college sponsored mission trip are encouraged to stop by the Campus Ministries Office for additional information.
+While many of these trips are coordinated by students and staff, all college sponsored mission trips must be registered with the Center for Faith and Practice and accompanied by a faculty or staff member.
+Those interested in coordinating and/or participating in a college sponsored mission trip are encouraged to stop by the Center for Faith and Practice for additional information.